ASUOP A&E

 Battle of the Bands Sticker

 Getaways are a signature event within A&E, providing students with heavily discounted tickets to experience off-campus activities.
 Past Getaways have included Disney, sporting events, Six Flags, and more!
 Though A&E mainly focuses on events, Getaway acts as A&E’s few activities not provided in a “typical” event format.
-We wanted to play into the baseball theme and included Oracle Park and some vintage-style elements/coloring.
+We wanted to play into the baseball theme and included Oracle Park and some vintage-style elements/coloring, resulting in a fully sold-out Getaway to the opening game.

 Giants Getaway